FAQ for Concerts Affected by COVID-19

 I have tickets to a performance by David Finckel and Wu Han.
 What is the status of these concerts?

 For all ticket holders to performances with David Finckel and Wu Han, the value of your tickets and parking passes will be automatically banked to your accounts.
-The International Artist Series program will be streamed as scheduled on March 4.
+The International Artist Series program will still be streamed in March 2021 as scheduled, and will be released in two parts on March 4 and March 5 at 7:30 pm CST.
 We hope to present the remaining five “Schubert Revealed” concerts as an outdoor festival in early June, 2021.
 We will notify those who have tickets first about availability for these performances and any new information.

 Common Questions about Virtual Concerts